Psychosocial Counselor: Career, Course, Skills, Options, Outlook, Challenges

 • Maintaining records: You may be responsible for keeping accurate and up-to-date records of your client's progress and treatment plans.

-In addition to these general duties, your specific tasks, roles, and responsibilities may vary depending on the setting in which you work and the specific population you serve.
+In addition to these general duties, your specific tasks, roles, and responsibilities may vary depending on the setting in which you work and the particular population you serve.

 Eligibility Required for Psychosocial Counselor